 You know the song, "Amazing grace, how sweet the sound that saved a wretch like me."
 I was/am that wretch, full of sinful behavior; a bad attitude, sometimes rude, unloving, unkind.
 You get the point.
 I don't want to air all of my dirty laundry.
 Yet, it was mercy that lead Jesus to a hill called Calvary to die on a cross for a punishment I was guilty of; a wretched, sinful life.
 And, it was grace that saved me from an eternity in hell and gave me eternal life with God.

 There was nothing I could do to earn this grace.
 No price I could pay to buy this grace.
 No need to even bother trying to figure out why I was even given this grace.
 It was freely given.
-The unmerited, undeserving favor of God, grace, was given to little old wretched me.
+The unmerited, undeserving favor of God, grace, was given to little, old, wretched me.
 Grace gave me the opportunity to receive salvation simply by "confessing with my mouth that Jesus is Lord and believing in my heart that God raised Him from the dead."
 There's no better gift I would ever receive than the gift grace gave me through Jesus; the gift of salvation.
 Grace saved me.

 Grace Freed Me

 In Max Lucado's book, Grace: More Then We Deserve, Greater Than We Imagine, he writes, "God's guilt brings enough regret to change us.
 Satan's guilt, on the other hand, brings enough regret to enslave us."
 When I read this, it spoke volumes to me.
-In this graceless world that we live in, its often hard for others to accept when we have made a change for the better.
-We're still reminded of what we used to be and what we used to do, but when we have accepted God's grace he has freed us of that sin, guilt, and shame.
+In this graceless world that we live in, it's often hard for others to accept when we have made a change for the better.
+We're still reminded of what we used to be and what we used to do, but when we accepted God's grace he freed us of that sin, guilt, and shame.

 Just like this graceless world, Satan aims to shout from the highest mountains all of my faults and short comings.
 Yet, Jesus, even to this day, sits at the right hand of God rising to my defense.
 Because of this grace, I don't have to beat myself up about my past or about mistakes I make today.
 When God looks at me, he doesn't see a wretched, sinful person.
 He sees the perfect sacrifice, Jesus, covering me.
 Grace freed me.